gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-tdd-crash-course-from-the-back-of-the-room.md

 ---
 layout: post
-title: Giving a TDD Crash Course in 2 Hours
+title: TDD Crash Course from the BACK of the Room
 tags:
 - TDD
 - Training